vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

 *Figure 2.* Object reference graph.
 This shows the references between the kernel objects involved in a single IPC call from a client process to a server process.
 This shows how the references change as the call progresses and the MBO changes between states.
+[Note: This diagram is included as a PNG file because Gitiles does not support serving SVG files, but an SVG version is included in the repo.]

 ![Diagram: Object reference graph](diagrams/mbmq-object-reference-graph.png)